On analytical construction of observable functions in extended dynamic mode decomposition for nonlinear estimation and prediction: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We provide an analytical method to select the observable functions to perform extended dynamic mode decomposition of nonlinear dynamics.
 This method is particularly attractive for dynamical systems where elementary nonlinear functions are beyond polynomial nonlinearities.
-The method can be applied to a broad class of nonlinear dynamical systems encountered in many engineering fields.
+The proposed method can be applied to a broad class of nonlinear dynamical systems encountered in many engineering fields.
+We demonstrate numerically that the proposed analytical method outperforms existing alternatives---that is, the use of monomials of order 2, 3, and 4, as well as the use of radial basis functions---in predicting strongly nonlinear trajectories.

-In future research, we will investigate the application of this method to power system models of increased complexity and size, including wind turbine models and their data-driven control.
+The application of the proposed method to control systems is ongoing research and of particular interest to power system models of increased complexity and size, including wind turbine models and their data-driven control.
+Given that there are Lie bracket-based guarantees for convergence of nonlinear controllers \cite{Mamakoukas2018}, this paper---by connecting the Koopman operator to Lie algebra---might be able to generate mathematical guarantees for the identification and control performance of controllable nonlinear systems using the proposed observable functions.
+A theoretical investigation of the interplay between the Koopman eigenfunctions and the basis obtained by polynomialization is also an interesting direction for future research.

 \begin{appendices}